bgillis1992/Streamable-Anime-List/README.md

 - The Melancholy of Haruhi Suzumiya
 - The Melancholy of Haruhi Suzumiya (2009)
 - Tiger & Bunny
+- To LOVE-Ru
+- To LOVE-Ru Darkness
+- To LOVE-Ru Darkness 2nd
+- To LOVE-Ru Darkness 2nd OVA
+- To LOVE-Ru Darkness 2nd Specials
+- To LOVE-Ru Darkness OVA
+- To LOVE-Ru OVA
 - Toaru Kagaku no Railgun
 - Toaru Majutsu no Index
 - Toaru Majutsu no Index II